Amazon Pay for Alexa Skills FAQ

 - How do I get more help?

-With Amazon Pay for Alexa Skills, you can use Amazon’s simple voice purchasing flow to sell physical goods or services outside the skill experience.
+With Amazon Pay for Alexa Skills, you can use a simple voice purchasing flow to sell physical goods or services used outside the skill experience.
 Examples include physical goods, event tickets, and delivery service.
 After you’ve integrated Amazon Pay for Alexa Skills, your customers don’t need to provide credit card details or shipping addresses or link the skill to a separate account.
 Customers need to grant permission to use Amazon Pay for each skill in which they want to make a purchase.

 To start selling products and services from your Amazon Pay for Alexa Skills, the main steps are:

-- Sign up for Amazon Pay.
+- Sign up for Amazon Pay in the appropriate region:

 - Create an Alexa skill.